userexec/Pi-Kitchen-Dashboard/README.md

 If your time or date are incorrect, use `sudo raspi-config` to set your locale and timezone.

+##Changing the skin

+Skins are kept, conveniently, in the skins folder.
+To switch skins, edit `Pi-Kitchen-Dashboard/index.html` and insert the folder name of the skin you wish to use where the comments direct.

+##Creating skins

+Creating your own skin or a new skin for distribution is easy and only requires knowledge of HTML and CSS.
+Just copy the `default` folder under skins, rename it, and begin editing.
+Comments in the default skin will guide you through the process, but it basically boils down to 99% using your imagination and 1% placing a few IDs and classes so that time and weather data can be auto-populated.

 ##Credit

 Weather icons by Lukas Bischoff and Erik Flowers https://github.com/erikflowers/weather-icons.
 Icons licensed under [SIL OFL 1.1](http://scripts.sil.org/OFL).